Separating and Collapsing Electoral Control Types: Introduction

 Why is this important?
-Collapses reveal that seemingly different control types are for all practical purposes the same ones in disguise.
-So general collapses give a clearer picture of the world of control types, and can help us avoid duplicate work.\footnote{ Such duplicate work has already occurred extensively.
+As pointed out above, collapses reveal that seemingly different control types are for all practical purposes the same ones in disguise, and so general collapses give a clearer picture of the world of control types, and can help us avoid duplicate work, as has indeed already occurred.\footnote{ Such duplicate work has already occurred extensively.
 Each time a paper built polynomial-time algorithms for both elements of a collapsing pair of control types, or proved $\np$-completeness for both elements, the paper did needless work on one element of the pair, since the sets involved in such a pair are the same set and so perforce they are of identical complexity.
-As just a few of the many papers that would have been saved a bit or a lot of work by either the seven general collapses of Hemaspaandra, Hemaspaandra, and Menton~\cite{hem-hem-men:j:search-versus-decision} or the additional concrete-system collapses established in the present paper, we mention~ \cite{hem-hem-rot:j:destructive-control,fal-hem-hem-rot:j:llull,nev-rot:c:online-offline-borda-control,men:j:range-voting}.} Separations on the other hand assure us that the types differ.
-Since (general-case) collapse is defined as universal over election systems, its negation (separation) is existential over election systems, and as this paper itself shows, specific systems may have additional collapses.
-Thus it is important for the field, as to its understanding of control types, to find the collapse/separation behavior for important election systems, and we completely resolve this for three central ones: plurality, veto, and approval.
+As just a few of the many papers that would have been saved a bit or a lot of work by either the seven general collapses of \citeA{hem-hem-men:j:search-versus-decision} or the additional concrete-system collapses established in the present paper, we mention~\citeA{fal-hem-hem-rot:j:llull}, \citeA{hem-hem-rot:j:destructive-control}, \citeA{men:j:range-voting}, and~\citeA{nev-rot:c:online-offline-borda-control}.} Separations on the other hand assure us that the types differ, and so we are not in the above way doing duplicate work in studying separately the two control types.
+(Of course, even for differing control types there may be connections of various sorts between the two types, e.g., if both are NP-complete, they will many-one polynomial-time interreduce.)
+Since (general-case) collapse is defined as universal over election systems, its negation (separation) is existential over election systems, and as this paper shows, specific systems may have additional collapses.
+Thus it is important for the field, as to its understanding of control types, to find the collapse/separation behavior for important election systems, and we completely resolve this for the three arguably most important ones: plurality, veto, and approval.
 We hope that future papers by others will study additional systems or, even better, will (as we do for some cases in Section~\ref{sub:av}) define sufficient conditions that in one fell swoop provide collapses that apply to groups of election systems.

 Separations themselves can be refined, for two (compatible) control types, if on each input (except with no focus candidate specified in the input) we consider for each of the two control types the set of all candidates $c$ such that if $c$ is the focal candidate, the given control action can succeed.
 It might be the case that for the first control type on all inputs that set is a subset of that set for the second control type; or it could always be a superset; or neither of these cases could hold.
 Of course, if the first two cases hold simultaneously, that is the same as the two types collapsing.
 For \emph{all} our control pairs that separate, we refine our separations into the three cases just described: ``always $\subseteq$, and on some instance $\subsetneq$''; ``always $\supseteq$, and on some instance $\supsetneq$''; and neither of the above (i.e., ``incomparable'').
 We find, for various separating pairs, such containment relationships, and not all are UW and NUW variants of each other (though UW and NUW always have an obvious $\subseteq$ or $\supseteq$ relation; which one of those holds depends on whether the type is ``constructive'' ($\subseteq$ holds) or ``destructive'' ($\supseteq$ holds); we will refer back to this fact later as $(**)$).